IABTechLab/uid2docs/README.md

 Addressable advertising enables publishers and developers to provide the content and services consumers have come to enjoy, whether through mobile apps, streaming TV, or web experiences.
 This value exchange of the open internet has not always been well understood by, or communicated to, consumers.
 As the industry reduces reliance on the third-party cookie, we have an opportunity to improve how we identify consumers in the open internet.
 This improved identification empowers content creators to engage customers with value exchange conversations.
 Customers benefit equally by relaxing their privacy concerns--gaining more control and transparency over their data.

 Unified ID 2.0 (UID2) is a deterministic identifier based on PII (for example, email or phone number) with complete user transparency and privacy controls.
-The UID2 identifier ties logged-in experiences from publisher websites, mobile apps, and CTV apps.
+The UID2 identifier enables logged-in experiences from publisher websites, mobile apps, and CTV apps to monetize through programtic workflows.
 Benefitting from several layers of security and privacy measures, UID2s safely distribute across the open internet.
 Initially built and maintained by The Trade Desk, stewardship of UID2 will transfer (in mid-2021) to independent organizations for open-source code management, governance, administration, and system operations.
 UID2 is a non-proprietary standard and accessible to constituents across the advertising ecosystem--including Advertisers, Publishers, DSPs, SSPs, SSOs, CDPs, CMPs, Identity Providers, Data Providers, and Measurement Providers--while they remain in compliance with a code of conduct.

 UID2’s goal is to enable deterministic identity for advertising opportunities on the open internet with consumer transparency and controls in place.
 UID2 provides a collaborative framework for all constituents and a healthy, open internet by utilizing a transparent and interoperable approach.

 ## Guiding Principles

-**Independent Government:** UID2 will be governed by unbiased third-party organizations, with the transition from The Trade Desk anticipated mid-2021.
+**Independent Government:** UID2 will be governed by unbiased third-party organizations, with the transition from The Trade Desk anticipated in 2021.

 **First-Party Relationships:** UID2 allows advertisers to easily activate their first-party data on publishers across the open internet.

 **Non-Proprietary (Universal) Standard:** UID2 is accessible to all constituents in the advertising ecosystem who abide by the code of conduct, and no individual company controls access.
 This includes DSPs, SSPs, data providers, measurement providers, and identity services.
 Open Source: UID2 code will be transparent via an open-source framework.

-**Interoperable:** UID2 allows other identity solutions to integrate and provide UID2s with their offering.
+**Interoperable:** UID2 allows other identity solutions (commercial and/or proprietary) to integrate and provide UID2s with their offering.

 **Secure and Encrypted Data:** UID2 leverages multiple layers of security, cryptography, and encryption to secure PII and user data.

 **Transparency and Control:** Consumers understand where their ID is shared and what data is associated with it.
 Consumers also hold the right to revoke their consent and permissions.

+## Roles

+UID2 Participants must chose a predefined Role (or Roles) based on how they will be leveraging UID2.
+The Role determines how a given UID2 Participany interacts with the UID2 System and the workflows (outlined below) they follow.
+The role also determines their code of conduct requirements and correspond compliance checks.

+UID2 Particiapants can play more than one role.

+**Publisher:** Consumer facing websites, mobile apps, or CV apps with authenticated PII.

+**Advertiser:** Brands with first party consumer data tied to PII.

+**DSP:** Software platforms for purchasing advertising bid requests in advertising exchanges.

+**Data Provider:** Licensor of data based products for cross device capabilities, targeting, and measurement with access to PII.

+**Operator:** Entity that hosts and runs the API to processes PII into UID2s; can limit availability to internal PII (Closed Operator) or allow for third party availability (Open Operator)

 ## Components